 “When I want to read a novel,” said Benjamin Disraeli, “I write one.”
 Here, read about writers of novels, non-fiction and poetry, and the stories they told.

-“There at length they found me lying, weak and ’wildered, sick and dying, / And my shattered wreck of being to a kindly refuge bore;" are just a few lines from a poem entitled “The Streets of Baltimore.”
-Hauntingly, the poem tells of the tragic and mysterious death of it's proposed author, EA Poe.
+“There at length they found me lying, weak and ’wildered, sick and dying, / And my shattered wreck of being to a kindly refuge bore … ” These are just a few lines from a poem entitled “The Streets of Baltimore.”
+Hauntingly, they evoke the mysterious death of its purported author on October 3, 1849.

 Think your link belongs here?
 Use the contact page to let this editor know.